seven1m/flickr_party/README.markdown

 token = f.complete_auth

 # call any API method by calling it on the FlickrParty object directly
+# pass in any needed parameters as a hash
-# pass in the auth token if authentication is required for this call
+# pass in the auth_token if authentication is required for this call
 data = f.flickr.activity.userPhotos('timeframe' => '10d', 'auth_token' => token)

 # data is presented vary raw, in the "rsp" key...